 No, no you shouldn’t.
 Travel is a very personal thing and not everyone in your circle is going to feel the exact same way you do about traveling.
 Take me for instance.
 I am a travel expert who has traveled across the globe for the past 25 years and I rarely travel with my closest girlfriends.

-I am mature enough to know that friendships come in a variety of forms and I can appreciate my friends for the amazing qualities they have and not expect them to want to hop on a plane with me.
+I am mature enough to know that friendships come in a variety of forms.
+I can appreciate my friends for the amazing qualities they have, and not expect them to want to hop on a plane with me.

 PLEASE STOP FEELING LIKE THAT.

-We have to stop letting the lives of others display on social media impact us and start embracing the joys that we can do on our own.
-Traveling is a privilege that if you choose it for your life is empowering.
-If you don’t have a squad to travel with, that’s ok.
+We have to stop letting the lives of others display on social media impact us.
+We must start embracing the joys that we can do on our own.
+Traveling is a privilege and if you choose it, your life can be empowering.
+If you don’t have a squad to travel with, that’s wonderful!
 I didn’t get to be The Travel Guru by waiting for people to travel with me.
 I traveled, met people along the way and rocked my life and you can too.